 Parish Funeral Procedures Phone calls regarding funerals are accepted at any time.
 Contact with Saint Patrick Parish should be made by phoning Fr.
 Trask (440.987.9873) or the parish office (440.647.4375).
 Families may participate in Funeral Masses at Saint Patrick Parish in the following ways (all of which are optional):

 - Selecting the scriptural readings, petitions, and hymnody used at the Funeral Mass

 - Placing the pall (white cloth) over the casket at the beginning of the liturgy

 - Reading the scripture readings, as well as the petitions

 - Being part of the offertory procession with the gifts (two gifts - though more than 2 people may participate in the procession)

 Fr.
-Trask likes to meet with family members to share stories about the deceased; he finds this quite helpful as he seeks to assemble his funeral homily.
+Trask prefers to meet with family members to share stories about the deceased; he finds this quite helpful as he seeks to assemble his funeral homily.
 Although the homily is not an eulogy, nor does the church intend it to be such, this story telling offers Fr.
 Trask some insights into how the deceased responded and lived according to the call of God.
-However many family members wish to share in this story-telling are welcome to gather at the rectory.
+Any family members wishing to participate in this story-telling are welcome to meet with Fr.
+Trask at the rectory.
 In addition to sharing stories about the deceased, Fr.
 Trask will also take the opportunity to talk about the selection of scriptures and hymns (the points which follow) and may offer some suggestions on appropriate passages - given the stories that have been shared.

 Scriptural Readings for Funerals